Freenove/Freenove_Hexapod_Robot_Kit/docs/source/fnk0031/codes/tutorial/Assembly.rst

 Libraries are collections of code that makes programming simple.

-The "FNQR" (Freenove Quadruped Robot) library is used to control this robot.
+The "FNHR" (Freenove Hexapod Robot) library is used to control this robot.
 We need to add it and other necessary libraries to Arduino IDE.

 Open Arduino IDE, click “ **Sketch** ” > “ **Include Library** ” > “ **Add .ZIP Library...** ” to add a library file.